BuffaloBorn/timetracker/COMMANDS.md

 ```
 ## 05_03-Getting Values From The Model In Controller Actions

+Reference the git log for the files that were added and modified.

+## 05_04-Generating Controllers - Exercise Review

 Adding Controllers

 Add controllers, with index and show actions, for projects and for works